jordan-gyaltsen/gifsearch/README.md

 # gifsearch
-JS web app that fetches gif search from giphy
+JS web app that fetches and displays gif query results from giphy

 viewable in: jordan-gyaltsen.github.io/gifsearch/